francescaansell/Group-Web-App/README.md

 # Sprint Two:
 ## Contribution Breakdown:
-#### Overall:

 #### Home Page:
 Dylan added a slideshow using Javascript to enhance the format of the home page, drawing users in.

 #### Getting Started Page:
+Frankie fixed up some previous issues that we had with the survey.

 #### Attend Therapy Page:
 Frankie added a scheduling API, so that users can schedule their sessions.

 #### Ratings:
-Elissa added a system for users to create reviews and ratings for eTherapy, as well as a reviews section that lists others' reviews for viewing.
+Frankie added a system for users to create reviews and ratings for eTherapy, as well as a reviews section that lists others' reviews for viewing.

 #### FAQ:
 Elissa used Javascript to create interactive drop-down boxes for the questions and answers.
 Elissa also added the question submission form with javascript.

 # Sprint One:
 ## Contribution Breakdown: